Jalie Tucker

-Jalie A Tucker (born 1954) is a professor of Health Education and Behavior at the University of Florida.
+Jalie A Tucker (born 1954) is a professor emeritus of Health Education and Behavior at the University of Florida.
 She is known for her research on impulsive and harmful behaviors, such as alcohol and substance use, the effect of the environment on addiction, and natural resolutions to risky behavior including alcohol misuse.
-She has received numerous awards for excellence in clinical psychology and addiction research, including the 2015 Award for Distinguished Scientific Contributions to Clinical Psychology from the Society of Clinical Psychology (American Psychological Association (APA), Division 12).
-She was honored by APA, Division 50 (Society of Addiction Psychology) with the Presidential Award for Service to the Division in 2010 and 2012.
+She has received numerous awards for excellence in clinical psychology and addiction research, including the 2015 Award for Distinguished Scientific Contributions to Clinical Psychology from the Society of Clinical Psychology (American Psychological Association Division 12).
+She was honored by the Society of Addiction Psychology (American Psychological Association Division 50) with the Presidential Award for Service to the Division in 2010 and 2012.
+Tucker was also named one of the University of Florida's most productive and promising faculty members in 2024 for her excellence in research and scholarly publication in the field of health and human performance.

 Biography

 Tucker studied chemistry at Stetson University from 1971 to 1973.
-Subsequently, she attended Duke University, where she graduated magna cum laude with a B.S. in psychology in 1975.
-Tucker further pursued her education by attending graduate school, obtaining an M.A.
+Subsequently, she attended Duke University, where she graduated with a B.S. in psychology in 1975.
+Tucker obtained an M.A.
 (1975) and Ph.D.
-(1977) in Clinical Psychology from Vanderbilt University.
-At Vanderbilt, Tucker worked with Mark B. Sobell in conducting research on alcohol and its effects on behavior, relapse, and help seeking/recovery from alcohol misuse.
+(1977) in clinical psychology from Vanderbilt University.
+At Vanderbilt, Tucker worked with Mark B. Sobell in conducting research on alcohol and its effects on behavior, relapse, and recovery from alcohol misuse.
 In 1998, she completed a M.P.H. in Health Care Organization and Policy at the University of Alabama at Birmingham.

-Tucker holds the position of professor in the Department of Health Education and Behavior at the College of Health and Human Performance at the University of Florida.
+Tucker holds the position of professor emeritus in the Department of Health Education and Behavior at the College of Health and Human Performance at the University of Florida.
 She is also the director of the Center for Behavioral Economic Health Research at the University of Florida.
-Tucker's former teaching positions includes the University of Florida, Gainesville (1980-1986), Wayne State University (1986-1989), Auburn University (1989-1999), and University of Alabama at Birmingham (2000-2014).
+Tucker's former teaching positions includes the University of Florida, Gainesville (1980–1986), Wayne State University (1986–1989), Auburn University (1989–1999), and University of Alabama at Birmingham (2000–2014).
 She was a visiting scholar of the Addictive Behaviors Research Center and Department of Psychology at the University of Washington in 1994.
-Tucker lectures on topics such as stress reduction being a determinant of alcohol usage, historical and contemporary trends of alcohol usage, and alcohol use as a self handicapping strategy.
+Tucker lectures on topics such as stress as a determinant of alcohol usage, historical and contemporary trends of alcohol usage, and alcohol usage as a self-handicapping strategy.

-Tucker has received numerous grants for projects including the CITY Health II Project, Time Horizons and the Behavioral Economics of Recovery from Drinking Problems, and the Recovery and Health Seeking Processes in Problem Drinkers.
+Tucker has received numerous grants for projects, including the CITY Health II Project, Time Horizons and the Behavioral Economics of Recovery from Drinking Problems, and the Recovery and Health Seeking Processes in Problem Drinkers.